rust-lang/rfcs/text/0000-nested-publish.md

 When a group of packages is published in this way, and depended on, this has a number of useful effects (which are not things that Cargo explicitly implements, just consequences of the system):

 * The packages are a single unit for all versioning purposes; there is no way for a version mismatch to arise since all the code was published together.
 Version resolution does not apply (in the same way that it does not for any other `path =` dependency).
-* The sub-package is effectively “private”: it cannot be named by any other package on `crates.io`, only by its parent package and sibling sub-packages.
+* The sub-package is effectively “private” (in a sense like the Rust language's visibility system): it cannot be named as a dependency by any other package on `crates.io`, only by its parent package and sibling sub-packages.
+The parent package may still re-export items from it, or even the entire crate, in the same ways as it could do with a dependency on a normally published package.

 ## Example: trait and derive macro